Deekshith-kumar-A/-Image-Steganography-using-Least-Significant-Bit-LSB-Technique-in-C-/README.md

-# 🕵️‍♂️ Steganography Project in C
+# 🕵️‍♂️ Image Steganography Using Least Significant Bit (LSB) Technique in C

 A **C-based Steganography System** that hides secret data inside BMP image files using **Least Significant Bit (LSB)** encoding.
 This project demonstrates secure data hiding and retrieval using **bitwise operations**, **file handling**, and **data structures** in C.